Um-Ar2005391/UmarN-Portfolio/README.md

 ***Tools I used:***

-Two excel tools were primarily used for this project, the VLOOKUP function and the PMT function for loan calculations.
-I also used various functions of excel like dragging equations, conditional formatting, text wrapping, and sum equations to give more detailed information regarding loan amounts.
+Two Excel tools were primarily used for this project, the VLOOKUP function and the PMT function for loan calculations.
+I also used various functions of Excel, like dragging equations, conditional formatting, text wrapping, and sum equations to give more detailed information regarding loan amounts.

 ***Challenges I faced:***